dEhiN/CompStart/CompStart/feature_addons/README.md

 Branch created for the PowerShell installer.
 As written in **features/bat_install**, after working on a batch script to act as this program's installer and having a lot of difficulty, decided to switch gears and create a PowerShell script instead.

+### 3. features/python_tkinter_test

+Branch created to play around with the Python GUI library Tkinter.
+The plan is to decide if this is the library to use when creating the Python tool that will allow the creation and updating of *startup_data.json*.

 ## Past Branches (oldest > newest)
 ### 1. update/add_json_file